-There was major disruption on the train line after the fatal incident between Chichester and Barnham.
+There was major disruption on the train line after the incident, which was first reported just before 8pm.

 Emergency services assisted at the scene, to help passengers off the stuck train.